devguides-io/devguides-2016/docs/es2015/modules.md

 ---

-Doing `import X from` will fetch the default export if it's available.
+__With a default export:__ Doing `import X from` will fetch the default export if it's available.

 ```js
 import Engine from './engine'      // --> Gets `export default`
 import { start } from './engine'   // --> Gets `export function`
 ```

+---

-If there is no default export, it will return object with every named export.
+__Without a default export:__ If there isn't a default export, it will return object with every named export.

 ```js
 // --> If we didn't have a default export in engine.js:
 import Engine from './engine'
 Engine.start()
 ```

+---

 This is very different from `require()`!
 To emulate this behavior with require, you need to do this: